NFL moneyline betting explained

 • The bet is settled at the end of overtime if needed, and on the rare occasion where the game remains tied, all stakes are returned.

-BetMGM: GET UP TO A $1,000 RISK FREE FIRST BET (subject to terms and conditions)
+BetMGM: GET UP TO A $1,000 FIRST BET OFFER (subject to terms and conditions)

 What is the NFL moneyline?